European Center for

 ESSEC’s European Center for Law and Economics develops interactions and partnerships with various institutions, with the goal of establishing an original offer with a genuine crosscutting economics-law dimension.

-Co-founders of the European Center for Law and Economics:
+Founders of the European Center for Law and Economics in 2008:

-Frédéric Jenny and Viviane de Beaufort who is now the director of the CEDE at CERESSEC.
+Viviane de Beaufort is now the director of the CEDE at CERESSEC.